World Events

 16th November 1938 Albert Hofmann Synthesizes LSD

 Today is quite an anniversary for psychedelic culture.
-Exactly two years ago the world lost one of its most remarkable visionary painters, the Peruvian Pablo Amaringo, whose art documented his shamanic ayahuasca visions.
-Thirty-eight years ago saw the death of … Continue reading
+Exactly eight years ago the world lost one of its most remarkable visionary painters, the Peruvian Pablo Amaringo, whose art documented his shamanic ayahuasca visions.
+Forty-five years ago saw the death of … Continue reading

 Posted in Revolution, World Events | 5 Comments